• ACADEMIC POSITIONS & EDUCATION

 Merrimack College

-• Instructing Psychological Inquiry and Methology (Writing Intensive)
+• Instructing Psychological Inquiry and Methology (Writing Intensive), Sensation and Perception, and Introduction to Brain Sciences

 • Leading an integrative research program exploring neural correlates of cognitive and socioemotional outcomes throughout development